darkrider00/notes/notes/LINUX/BASH.md

 shopt -s extglob
 ```

+Shopt is ==a built-in command in the Bash shell that controls the shell session's options==

 | xtended Glob                   | Meaning                                                                                                                   |
 | ------------------------------ | ------------------------------------------------------------------------------------------------------------------------- |
 | `+(pattern[ \| pattern ... ])` | Matches when any of the patterns in the list appears, once or many times over.
 Reads: at least one of ....                |